 If during the course of the license year, any information pertaining to the business changes, such as location, square footage, mailing address, phone number, or local contact, the licensee is required by law to notify the business license office of these changes within a 10 day period.

 If ownership/federal ID of a business or nightly rental unit changes, businesses are required to file a new application.
 If additional business outlets are opened, a separate application is required.

 What are the penalties if a business license payment is late?

 License fees are due every year on October 1.
-After October 15, there is a $25 or 25% penalty, whichever is greater; after November 15, a $50 or 50% penalty, whichever is greater; and after December 1 a 100% penalty.
+After October 15, there is a $25 or 25% penalty, whichever is greater; after November 15, another $25 or 50% penalty, whichever is greater; and after January 1 a 100% penalty.
 If payment is not received you may be issued a citation for operation of a business without a license.

 Liquor licenses are due on or before October 1.
 Any establishment that has not paid the license fee by this date is not permitted by law to serve liquor.

 Do you provide fingerprint services and if so, when?